2RMalinowski/python-algorithm-exercises/README.md

 GOOPTICIANCOMPANYLO
 OOPTICIANCOMPANYLOG

-(return iterated sentence oryginally in new line)
+(return iterated sentence in oryginal view in new line)